unitedstates/python-us/README.rst

 2.0.0
 ~~~~~

-* add support for Python 3.8
+* add support for Python 3.7 and 3.8
+* remove support for Python 3.4 and 3.5
 * remove pickled objects and database in favor of pure Python code
 * upgrade jellyfish to 0.7.2 to fix metaphone bug
+* fix and add additional North Dakota timezones
+* set Arizona timezone to America/Phoenix
+* obsolete entries are no longer included in STATES_AND_TERRITORIES
+* DC is no longer included in STATES, STATES_AND_TERRITORIES, STATES_CONTIGUOUS, or STATES_CONTINENTAL

 1.0.0